unitaryfund/mitiq/docs/source/examples/layerwise-folding.md

 p(k|C) = \langle \langle k | C | \rho_0 \rangle \rangle
 $$

-as the probability distribution oveer measurement outcomes at the output of a circuit $C$ where $k \in B^n$ with $B^n$ being the set of all $n$-length bit strings where $\langle \langle k |$ is the vectorized (non-ideal) POVM element that corresponds to measuring bit string $k$.
+as the probability distribution over measurement outcomes at the output of a circuit $C$ where $k \in B^n$ with $B^n$ being the set of all $n$-length bit strings where $\langle \langle k |$ is the vectorized (non-ideal) POVM element that corresponds to measuring bit string $k$.